Hippius S3 API - User Guide

 client.make_bucket(bucket_name)

-# Step 2: Set bucket policy to make it public
+# Step 2: Make it public with bucket policy

 policy = {